All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The Royal Danish Library has signed a four-year agreement with Wiley covering the period from 2022-2025.

-The agreement includes the option to publish without APC payment in Wiley's hybrid journals.
+The agreement includes the option to publish without APC payment in a number of Wiley's journals.

 NOTE!

-There is a cap on the annual number of publications in the Wiley agreement.
+There is an annual cap on the number of publications in the Wiley agreement.

 Researchers who wish to publish with Wiley and who are founded under a grant that requires embargo-free Open Access (e.g. Horizon) should be aware of this, as they risk publishing without OA-secured rights.
 Write to Roskilde University Library at forskersupport@kb.dk, and we will try to help you as best as possible.